shuchu/understand_feast/understand_the_qucik_start.md

 The "example_repo.py" defines several features, and they can be viewd on Feast UI (you can run command "feast ui").
 They are:
 **Feature Services**:
+Feature services are used by the ML model to get it's input.
+By the definition, a record of the feature service retrieval is a workable input to a ML model and can be used for one prediction.
+The very simple rule is one feature service per model version.
 1. driver_activity_v1
 2. driver_activity_v2
 3. dirver_activity_v3